Table of Contents

 The Department requires that at least nine of the courses for the major, and five of the courses for the minor and the CSOM concentration, be taken within the Department.
 Of the two courses that may be taken outside the Department, the following limits apply: a maximum of one of the two introductory courses (Micro and Macro Principles) and a maximum of two electives for the major and one elective for the minor or CSOM concentration.
 The Theory courses, Statistics, and Econometrics may not be taken outside the Department.
 Students who transfer from another university may transfer more than three courses towards the major, but must take at least five courses for the major at Boston College.
 (The transferred courses may include the Theory courses.)
 All students who wish to receive credit for courses taken outside the Department must contact the Director of Undergraduate Studies, who will determine if particular courses can be counted towards the major, minor, or CSOM concentration.
 Note, finally, that the limits apply in total to all courses taken outside the Department.
 For example, a student who is studying abroad and has already received credit towards the major for an elective taken in a summer program can receive credit for one elective taken abroad.

-ECON1199 Economics Internship, a 1-credit course, is available for any student who wishes to do an internship with an agency or organization that requires a Boston College connection as a condition for offering the internship opportunity.
+EECON1199 Economics Internship, a 1-credit course, is available for any student who wishes to do an internship with an agency or organization that requires a Boston College connection as a condition for offering the internship opportunity.
 A student who wishes to enroll in ECON1199 is required to complete an approval form that can be obtained in the Dean's Office of Arts and Sciences.
 The form must be signed by the student's supervisor in the organization or agency providing the internship and also by the Department’s Director of Undergraduate Studies.
 After it is signed, it should be sent to the student's class dean.
 At the end of the internship, the agency or organization supervisor must provide an evaluation to the Director of Undergraduate Studies.
 The internship is graded on a pass/fail basis.
 Credits received through internships cannot be applied to the credits required for completing the major, minor, or CSOM concentration.
-They also cannot be applied to the total credits required for graduation.
+Only one such credit will be counted toward the 120 required for graduation.

 There are many good economics programs offered through universities overseas.
 Students are encouraged to ask their faculty advisors and the Office of International Programs for details about the quality of various programs.
 Schools with strong programs in economics include the London School of Economics and University College London in England; Trinity College and University College Dublin in Ireland; Pompeu Fabra University, Universidad Complutense, and Universidad Carlos III in Spain; University of Paris Dauphine in France; University in Italy; and Melbourne University in Australia.